DjWheat: Twitch

 In 2009, Graham restarted his old Inside the Game show on the live-streaming video website Stickam, which allowed him to host for free.
 From there, he would hop between streaming sites like Ustream and Justin.tv (and later Twitch).
-On Twitch, he hosted the Live On Three show with GameSpot e-sports reporter Rod "Slasher" Breslau and Scott "SirScoots" Smith.
+On Twitch, he hosted the Live On Three show with GameSpot esports reporter Rod "Slasher" Breslau and Scott "SirScoots" Smith.
 After Twitch created its Twitch Partner program in 2011, Graham signed up and created his Onemoregame.tv network, a parent network of other shows such as Inside the Game, Live on Three, Weapon of Choice, and Kings of Tin.
-In 2011, Twitch brought Graham onboard their e-sports partnership program.
+In 2011, Twitch brought Graham onboard their esports partnership program.

 Graham during his time at Twitch has served as director of programming, Director of Twitch Studios and Director of Creator Development.

 In November 2021, Graham announced his departure from Twitch in January 2022 via his Twitter account.

 Fortis Games

-In September 2022, Graham announced his position of Vice President of Community Development at Fortis games via his Twitter Account.
+In September 2022, Graham announced his position of Vice President of Community Development at Fortis Games via his Twitter Account.